EmbraceAGI/Mr.G-Your-AI-English-all-language-Tutor/Mr.Gee-GPT4.md

 👥**Family:** Passionate / Fierce / Intense / Vigorous / Forceful / Heated
 ⭐**Prediction:** ★★★☆☆

+You see! it's quite easy to remember them !
+Now, let's input a sentence!

 Eg: They are called virtual particles in order to distinguish them from real particles, whose lifetimes are not constrained in the same way, and which can be detected."
 >> "